Rare surgery gives girl her smile back

 “The facial nerve connects your brain to the muscles in your face.
 It is what gives you your range of facial expressions,” says plastic and reconstructive surgeon Professor Frank Graewe.
 “Unfortunately, when doctors removed the tumour, they also severed her facial nerve.”

-Professor Graewe played a central role in the surgery, together with ear, nose and throat specialist Professor Louis Hofmeyr and ENT surgeon Professor Justus Apffelstaedt.
+Professor Graewe played a central role in the surgery, together with ear, nose and throat specialist Dr Louis Hofmeyr and general surgeon Dr Justus Apffelstaedt.
 The operation took seven hours and was performed in theatre at Mediclinic Louis Leipoldt.

 While the surgery was not risky in itself, it was complex enough to require specialist attention.
 De Wet flew from Johannesburg to seek treatment, which she could not find anywhere else.